zth/rescript-relay/rescript-relay-documentation/docs/enums.md

 ## Enums in RescriptRelay

-Enums are modelled as polymorphic variants in RescriptRelay.
+Enums are modelled as variants in RescriptRelay.
 Here's an example.
 Imagine the following GraphQL schema:

 ```graphql
 enum TicketStatus {